 2.4 – Define the data

-Now that the header, the date, and the costumer ID have been recognized by the tool, we will focus on the actual data.
+Now that the header, the date, and the customer ID have been recognized by the tool, we will focus on the actual data.
 You need to define the different dimensions and metrics by selecting the columns and rows for each piece of information.
 You also need to specify the type of format of your data (Integer, %, $), and how many digits are displayed after the decimal point, if applicable.
-Have a look:

 Step 3: Link the CSV source to your dashboard(s) (Manage sources)